BOX (NYSE:BOX) Updates Q2 2023 Earnings Guidance

+BOX (NYSE:BOX – Get Rating) last announced its earnings results on Wednesday, May 25th.
+The software maker reported $0.23 earnings per share for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.02).
+The firm had revenue of $238.40 million during the quarter, compared to the consensus estimate of $234.48 million.
+During the same quarter in the prior year, the business posted ($0.07) EPS.
+The company’s revenue for the quarter was up 17.8% compared to the same quarter last year.
+On average, research analysts predict that BOX will post -0.13 earnings per share for the current fiscal year.

-In related news, VP Eli Berkovitch sold 8,000 shares of the firm’s stock in a transaction on Monday, March 28th.
-The shares were sold at an average price of $28.36, for a total transaction of $226,880.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction on Monday, April 11th.
-The shares were sold at an average price of $28.62, for a total transaction of $429,300.00.
-Following the sale, the chief financial officer now owns 1,477,315 shares in the company, valued at approximately $42,280,755.30.
+In related news, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction on Monday, April 11th.
+The stock was sold at an average price of $28.62, for a total transaction of $429,300.00.
+Following the completion of the transaction, the chief financial officer now directly owns 1,477,315 shares of the company’s stock, valued at approximately $42,280,755.30.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, VP Eli Berkovitch sold 8,000 shares of the firm’s stock in a transaction on Monday, March 28th.
+The stock was sold at an average price of $28.36, for a total value of $226,880.00.
 The disclosure for this sale can be found here.
-Insiders sold 53,000 shares of company stock worth $1,476,680 in the last quarter.
-Company insiders own 5.20% of the company’s stock.
+In the last three months, insiders have sold 53,000 shares of company stock worth $1,476,680.
+5.20% of the stock is currently owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Fairfield Bush & CO. acquired a new stake in BOX during the first quarter valued at $29,000.
-Cambridge Investment Research Advisors Inc. acquired a new stake in BOX during the first quarter valued at $206,000.
-Prelude Capital Management LLC acquired a new stake in BOX during the first quarter valued at $284,000.
-Virtu Financial LLC acquired a new stake in BOX during the fourth quarter valued at $401,000.
-Finally, Prudential Financial Inc. grew its position in BOX by 32.5% during the first quarter.
-Prudential Financial Inc. now owns 15,379 shares of the software maker’s stock valued at $447,000 after buying an additional 3,769 shares during the period.
-Institutional investors own 87.42% of the company’s stock.
+Large investors have recently made changes to their positions in the stock.
+Millennium Management LLC raised its position in BOX by 108.1% during the 3rd quarter.
+Millennium Management LLC now owns 44,336 shares of the software maker’s stock worth $1,049,000 after purchasing an additional 594,526 shares during the last quarter.
+PDT Partners LLC raised its position in BOX by 72.1% during the 1st quarter.
+PDT Partners LLC now owns 35,921 shares of the software maker’s stock worth $1,044,000 after purchasing an additional 15,046 shares during the last quarter.
+Natixis Advisors L.P. raised its position in shares of BOX by 54.5% in the 1st quarter.
+Natixis Advisors L.P. now owns 22,540 shares of the software maker’s stock worth $655,000 after acquiring an additional 7,953 shares in the last quarter.
+Royal Bank of Canada raised its position in shares of BOX by 1.6% in the 3rd quarter.
+Royal Bank of Canada now owns 27,357 shares of the software maker’s stock worth $648,000 after acquiring an additional 443 shares in the last quarter.
+Finally, LPL Financial LLC raised its position in shares of BOX by 16.2% in the 3rd quarter.
+LPL Financial LLC now owns 27,080 shares of the software maker’s stock worth $641,000 after acquiring an additional 3,778 shares in the last quarter.
+87.42% of the stock is owned by institutional investors and hedge funds.

 BOX Company Profile (Get Rating)